 Research Interests: Population and Conservation Genomics of Mammals

-Our main goal is the application of phylogenetic and genomic analyses to the study of animal biodiversity and evolution, with specific interest in mammals.
-Using next-generation sequencing techniques and advanced bioinformatic tools, we are analyzing the population divergence and speciation process in different species complexes in order to obtain a better description of our biological diversity.
-We also use these modern methodologies to study kinship relationships and connectivity between populations in some species of great conservation importance.
-We are therefore working on two main research topics:
+Our main goal is the application of genomic analyses to the study and conservation of animal biodiversity.
+Using next-generation sequencing techniques and advanced bioinformatic tools, we are inferring the population structure, kinship relationships and connectivity patterns in some species of great conservation importance, such as the Pyrenean desman.
+We also use these modern methodologies to study the population divergence and the speciation process in various species complexes of small mammals in order to obtain a better description of our biological diversity.
+We are therefore working on two main research lines:

 Escoda, L., González-Esteban, J., Gómez, A., and Castresana, J. (2017).
 Using relatedness networks to infer contemporary dispersal: application to the endangered mammal Galemys pyrenaicus.
 Molecular Ecology 26, 3343-3357.

 Querejeta, M., González-Esteban, J., Gómez, A., Fernández-González, A., Aymerich, P., Gosálbez, J., Escoda, L., Igea, J., and Castresana, J. (2016).
 Genomic diversity and geographical structure of the Pyrenean desman.
 Conservation Genetics 17, 1333-1344.

 Igea, J., Aymerich, P., Bannikova, A.A., Gosálbez, J., and Castresana, J. (2015).
 Multilocus species trees and species delimitation in a temporal context: application to the water shrews of the genus Neomys.
 BMC Evolutionary Biology 15, 209.